louie-tsai/CarND-Semantic-Segmentation/README.md

     deconv_8x8_3 = tf.layers.conv2d_transpose(skip_layer_2, num_classes, 16, 8 , padding = 'same',
                         kernel_regularizer=tf.contrib.layers.l2_regularizer(1e-3))

+We "adaptive moment estimation" to optimize the network.

 ### Setup
 ##### GPU
 `main.py` will check to make sure you are using GPU - if you don't have a GPU on your system, you can use AWS or another cloud computing platform.